Numerix-DSP/siglib/Examples/Android/readme.txt

 Android Studio can be downloaded from https://developer.android.com/studio/index.html.

-SigLib is a trademark of Sigma Numerix Ltd. all other trademarks acknowledged.
+SigLib is a trademark of Alpha Numerix all other trademarks acknowledged.

 For additional information, please contact :

-Sigma Numerix Ltd.,
+Alpha Numerix,
 Email: info@numerix-dsp.com
 WWW  : https:\\www.numerix-dsp.com